khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Page 4 line 19 "spiky" again, imprecise

-We like the word "spiky", as it captures the phenomelogical effect without making assuptions about underlying mechanisms.
+We like the word "spiky" (see above), as it captures the phenomelogical effect without making assuptions about underlying mechanisms.
 It is also intuitive and short, which aids understanding.
+If the reviewers insist, we can of course replace it with another term, but with this resubmission we hope to give it another try.

 > Page 4, lines 21-24.
 I'm really confused about the degrees of freedom.
 Are you all loading in all observations from all cells?
 If so, the assumption of the statistical test that these are independent observations is violated.
 Many of these values were measured in the same cells with different current levels, so they are clearly not independent measurements.
 The analysis should essentially contain one observation per cell.
 (One "gain" value or number of spikes to some stimulus, etc..)
 Or could do a multi-variate ANOVA...

-We did in fact run a linear model with repeated measures that may be vaguely described as multi-variate ANOVA; see responses above.
+We did in fact run a multivariate linear model with repeated measures that may be described as multi-variate ANOVA; see responses above.

 > Page 4: Lines 27, 28: This sentence is missing conjunctions "in order to map their amplitude transfer function" ?